Where to give birth

 - if you are high risk of an excessive bleed following the delivery of your baby

 Birth centres/midwifery units

 If you're not keen on hospital, but don't feel confident opting for a home birth, you might want to consider a birth centre.
-Birth centres can be part of a hospital complex or stand-alone units, and they tend to offer a more homely atmosphere than a hospital ward.
+Birth centres can be part of a hospital or stand-alone units.
+They tend to offer a more homely atmosphere than a hospital ward.

 Birth centres are staffed by midwives, not doctors, so women giving birth here are less likely to have medical interventions like a forceps delivery.
-(If you need an intervention, your midwife will transfer you to the nearest maternity hospital.)
+If you need an intervention, your midwife will transfer you to the nearest maternity hospital or the labour ward.
 Many of these centres also have birthing pools available, which some women find very helpful during labour.

 If your centre isn't part of a hospital, however, you might not be able to opt for an epidural for pain relief, so it's worth checking this with your midwife beforehand.

 If you're interested in using a birth centre, you can ask your community midwife if there are any in your area.
-Even if there aren’t, many hospitals now offer similar units as part of their maternity care.
+Even if there are not, many hospitals now offer similar units as part of their maternity care.

 Most women in the UK give birth in their local maternity unit or hospital.
 If you choose this option, you'll still be looked after by midwives, and in many cases women do not see a doctor at all.

 However, obstetric doctors and neonatologists (specialist baby doctors) are close by should you need to see one during your labour.
-Anaesthetists are also available if you decide you need an epidural for pain relief.
+Anaesthetists are also available if you decide you would like an epidural for pain relief.